AYATINETINE/Aya-infrastructure-digital-/01-DHCP-Server/README.md

-– Project 1: DHCP Server with Windows 10 Client (Windows Server 2019)
+– Project 1: DHCP Server with Windows 10 Client and Windows Server 2019

 ## Project Overview
 This project demonstrates the deployment of a Windows Server 2019 DHCP environment in VMware Workstation Pro.
 The DHCP server is configured to automatically assign IP addresses to a Windows 10 client.
 The goal is to understand DHCP setup, IP management, and client integration in a virtualized network.